animo/siera-cli/docs/features/proof.md

 With the attribute flag, each attribute is flagged individually.

 ```
-agent-cli proof request -c <YOUR_CONNECTION_ID> -a attribute1 -a attribute2 -a attribute3
+siera proof request -c <YOUR_CONNECTION_ID> -a attribute1 -a attribute2 -a attribute3
 ```

 With the predicate flag, each predicate as a whole (the name, operator and value together) is flagged individually.
 The name, operator and value are comma separated and between quotes, resulting in `--predicate "name,operator,value"`.

 ```
-agent-cli proof request -c <YOUR_CONNECTION_ID> ... -p "date,>,20210101" -p "age,>,21"
+siera proof request -c <YOUR_CONNECTION_ID> ... -p "date,>,20210101" -p "age,>,21"
 ```